bohanzhu/test_doc/README.md

 In this section we're going to demo <i>how to perform the inference</i> and <i>how to get your own model</i>

+To make the script work, we need to configure the code file.

+Please see [configuration](#Configure File) for details

-Inference
+### Inference Walkthrough

-To get pretrained model caption, classification, object detect model
+To get pretrained model caption, classification, object detect model, skip this if you have trained your own model alrady.

 Get test images

-Configure code

-Test
+Caption Inference

+Classification Inference

+Object Detection Inference

 To perform multi-image

-Training
+### Train your own model

 To get data

 Clean data
-Configure code

 Build Data
-Configure code

 Build TF Record
-Configure code

 Run training
-Configure code

 Get test images

 Run Inference
-Configure code

 Run Evaluation
-Configure code

 To demo the Inference for pretrained models, Please go to [Inference](#Inference)